 Eternal Creation is a member of the Fair Trade Association of Australia and New Zealand.

-The Visible Factory is a full member of the Fair Trade Forum India (affiliated with the WFTO).
+The Visible Tailoring Centre is a full member of the Fair Trade Forum India (affiliated with the WFTO).

 Sign up to the fun-filled Eternal Newsletter for a special welcome offer!